graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

     return([loss_running_total + loss, train_op])
 ```

+### Numerical concerns with loss scaling

-If you are doing all computations in FP16, gradients may underflow after they have been divided by the learning rate.
-Dividing gradients by the learning rate can only be done completely safely when the parameters are stored and updated in FP32, in which case the gradients are cast to FP32 before the parameter update.
+If you are doing all computations in FP16, the gradients may underflow after they have been divided by the loss scaling factor.
+Dividing gradients by the loss scaling factor can only be done completely safely when the parameters are stored and updated in FP32, in which case the gradients are cast to FP32 before the parameter update, as described [in Method 2](#method-2-store-and-update-the-parameters-in-fp32).

+### Techniques for specific optimisers

 If the relationship between the gradients and the size of the parameter update step is linear, as in stochastic gradient descent (with or without momentum), we can instead choose to divide the learning rate by the loss scaling factor to make the parameter update step correct.
 This is demonstrated in the training loop of the `stochastic_rounding.py` example included with this tutorial: